-Provides experimental, logistical and technical support at the NASA Space Radiation Laboratory and the Tandem Van de Graaff.
-These facilities are some of the few in the world that can simulate the harsh cosmic and solar radiation environment found in space, as well as exploring promising new avenues for cancer and disease treatments.
+The Biology Department provides experimental, logistical and technical support at the NASA Space Radiation Laboratory and the Tandem Van de Graaff accelerator?.
+These facilities are among the few in the world that can simulate the harsh cosmic and solar radiation environment found in space using energetic particle beams.
+Studying how these particles interact with cells, DNA, and shielding materials will help scientists characterize the risks future astronauts may face on long term space missions, and design and test protective strategies.
+These facilities also give scientists a way to explore promising new avenues for cancer and disease treatments.

 Develops methodologies to help achieve our nation’s goal of increased use of renewable energy.
 The program is structured into four R&D areas including radiotracer chemistry, imaging instrumentation, radiotracer methodology and biological applications with a major focus on the whole plant and bioenergy grasses.

 The Biology Department is part of the Environment, Biology, Nuclear Science & Nonproliferation Directorate at Brookhaven National Laboratory.